moneybutton/docs/docs/mb-html.md

   dynamically with javascript.
 To learn more about that, see the [Javascript](./mb-javascript.md) document.

+The HTML Money Button is a wrapper for the javascript version.
+Some details are omitted from this document.
+For full details, see the [javascript API](mb-javascript.md).

 ## Defining buttons with HTML

 When the document finishes loading, our script looks around the document for